learn-co-curriculum/cssi-1.3-html-basics/README.md

 +	Create lists with `ul`, `ol`, and `li`

 #Why Should You Care?
 HTML is the foundational technology for the Internet, every one of your favorite websites is HTML at its core.
-Today you are going to learn how to create an HTML site from scratch.
-And create your own styles for your personal web page.
+Today you are going to learn how to create an HTML site from scratch, and start creating a personal web page.

 #Code-Along-Setup
 1. Cmd+space: opens your spotlight search.